Justice Party (United States)

 The Justice Party was a political party in the United States.
 It was organized in November 2011 by a group of political activists including Rocky Anderson, a former mayor of Salt Lake City, as an alternative to what they saw as a duopoly of the two major political parties.
 One of the goals of the Justice Party favored removing corporate domination and other concentrated wealth from politics.
-In 2012, the Justice Party nominated Rocky Anderson for president and Luis J. Rodriguez for vice president.
-The Justice Party endorsed Bernie Sanders during the primary election in 2016.
+In the 2012 presidential election, the Justice Party nominated Rocky Anderson for president and Luis J. Rodriguez for vice president.
+The Justice Party endorsed Bernie Sanders during the Democratic primary election in 2016.

 History

 Former mayor of Salt Lake City Rocky Anderson founded the Justice Party and was the party's 2012 presidential candidate.

 In December 2011, the Justice Party became a qualified party in Mississippi, the first state to recognize the party.
 From a small beginning, 30 persons at the launching event with no TV crew covering it, the Justice Party was able to put its founder Rocky Anderson on the ballot in 15 states and secure official write-in status in 25 additional states.
 It was the fifth largest third party in terms of presidential ballot access in the 2012 presidential election.
 On October 23, 2012, Anderson faced off with other third-party candidates Gary Johnson of the Libertarian Party, Jill Stein of the Green Party and Virgil Goode of the Constitution Party for a debate moderated by former CNN talk-show host Larry King.
 The candidates met again to debate on November 5, 2012, this time moderated by Ralph Nader.
 Rocky Anderson participated in three presidential debates on programs entitled "Expand the Debates" on the nationally televised Democracy Now!

 The Justice Party released a statement endorsing Bernie Sanders for the 2016 Democratic nomination rather than nominating its own candidate.
 The party did not run candidates later during the 2016 presidential election or 2020 presidential election, because the party wanted to avoid contributing to a spoiler effect.
 In 2021, the Justice Party announced that it "plans to grow into a diverse majority political party".
 Founder Rocky Anderson said the party intended to replace either the Republican Party or the Democratic Party.

 The party was terminated by the Federal Election Commission in 2018 pursuant to federal law due to its failure to file reports.
 On January 17, 2024, the Justice Party Inc., a successor to the Justice Party, dissolved as a 527 organization.